-Consequences such as being kicked at your home for a year, paying Certain bills, custody and child visitation are major issues that are decided by a District Court judge.
+Consequences such as being kicked out of your home for a year, paying certain bills, custody and child visitation are major issues that are decided by a District Court judge.
 District court judges usually do not handle domestic matters.
 All divorce and domestic matters are in the Circuit Court for the County upon which the individuals reside.
 So in essence, a District Court judge is looking at a snapshot of the situation and making major determinations that could last a long period of time.
-Sometimes, the case will be 40 to the circuit court were individuals may file a petition in the Circuit Court originally if there is another matter pending.
+Sometimes, the case will come before the circuit court were individuals may file a petition in the Circuit Court originally if there is another matter pending.
 Either way, the time period and consequences can be devastating if you don’t handle it appropriately.

 We Can Quickly Solve This Problem for You

-Our firm’s been haling protective orders in peace orders for decades.
+Our firm’s been handling protective orders and peace orders for decades.
 We have our finger on the button of change regarding the delicate matters in evidence that needs to be presented in these cases quickly and efficiently.
 We have handled thousands of cases in Baltimore, Annapolis, Bel Air, and the rest of Maryland, helping those in need of protective orders and defending those who have been excused falsely of domestic violence.